Funding Aid in the First Six Years

 Funding Aid in the Dissertation Stage

-After the five-year Division of the Humanities fellowship, doctoral students receive tuition aid, health insurance coverage, and have access to research and conference travel grants.
-Many students fund their sixth year through divisional, departmental, or external fellowships and teaching.
+After the six-year Division of the Humanities fellowship, doctoral students receive tuition aid, health insurance coverage, and have access to research and conference travel grants.
+Most students fund their sixth year through divisional, departmental, or external fellowships and teaching.

 UChicagoGRAD, a University program designed to help students at all levels of graduate work, maintains a fellowship database and offers one-on-one and group advising and fellowship application editing.